Home The Setup The Schizoid State The Function Contacts About

 Both hypo and hyper sexuality are a byproduct of high stress levels.
 And this leads the individual to either completely dissociate himself from their own eroticism, producing physical lethargy, or become too sensitive to sexual cues.

 The true problem of such a high eroticism is that every relationship leads to engulfment anxiety.
-Be the state of tension is such that the subjective experience always leads to an erotic dimension.
+But the state of tension is such that the subjective experience always leads to an erotic dimension.
 And as people we can't project our own sexuality across the board.
 Not only are some relationships innapropriate, others may not be adaptible, and even others may just be overwhelming.

 What's being pointed out is that sexuality occupies mental energy and mental space.
 And in order to live a productive life a person needs to be stable.